Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Full Bias-Variance Results in General Settings

 where $\bar{Y}_{i,0:(T-1)}$ is the average of all the $T$ pre-treatment outcomes, i.e.,

-We still assume one post-period time at the final period $T$, i.e., units receive treatment only at $t = T$ and not before $t < T$.
+We still only assume one post-treatment period at the final period $T$, i.e., units receive treatment only at $t = T$ and not before $t < T$.
 Therefore, we keep the notation $Z_i$ as the binary treatment indicator without a subscript $t$ as $Z_{i, t}$.
-We also maintain the assumption that realized values of $\tilde{n}_1$ are equal to $n_1$ by design.